anijs/anijs.wiki.repository/How-use-it_.md

  **If:** <u>  *Event(click, scroll, mouseover and more)*  </u>, **On:** <u>  *Html element (css selector)*  </u>, **Do:** <u>  *Actions or Animations (Rotate animation)*  </u>, **To:** <u>  *Html element to modify*  </u>

-and finally copy the sentence into some html element like the next example.
+and finally copy the sentence into some html element like the next example:

 ```html
     <p data-anijs="if: click, on:h1, do: pulse animated, to:h2"></p>